2cd/zsh/README.md

 2020-03-19 ：

-Added support for more GNU/Linux distributions.
+Support for more GNU/Linux distributions.

 2020-03-24 ：
 Support Gentoo/Funtoo

 2020-08-13:
-Supports management of about 283 plugins.
+Support for managing 280+ plugins.

 2020-09: Refactored code, not compatible with the old version.
-You can execute the following command to delete the old version.
+You can run the following commands to delete the old version.

 ```shell
 ZSHRC_FILE="${HOME}/.zshrc"